 20. Stock Market

-A stock market is a place where people buy and sell shares.
-Think of it like eBay but for companies.
+A stock market is a place where people buy and sell stocks and shares.
+A stock market is an actual place, but you can buy stock online too.
+It’s a bit like eBay but for companies.

-To help your child get to grips with these terms, Money Missions on the GoHenry app are a fun way to build financial confidence and curiosity in your child.
-Our bite-sized lessons contain fun quizzes and videos on everything from saving habits to spending wisely, investing and budgets.
+To help your child grasp these terms, Money Missions on the GoHenry app are a fun way to build financial confidence and curiosity.
+Our bite-sized lessons contain fun quizzes and videos on everything from saving habits to spending wisely, investing, and budgets.